HolySparky/holysparky.github.io/_posts/2015-4-9-HTTP-Proxy-For-Ubuntu.md

 tags : [Network Paper]
 ---

-以后的文章，特别是技术类的，我会尽量用英文。。。主要是有些时候真心觉得中文感觉有点儿怪。。。

-# Setting HTTP Proxy For Ubuntu Servers
+Setting HTTP Proxy for Ubuntu.
 Once you have a HTTP Proxy, it's quite easy to use for Ubuntu users, take apt-get for example, just type :

     export http_proxy="http://yourproxyserver.com:8080/"